expo/examples/with-dev-client/README.md

 ## 🚀 How to use

-> `npx create-react-native-app my-app -t with-development-client`
+> `npx create-react-native-app my-app -t with-dev-client`

 - Run `expo start --dev-client`, try it out.